|born: 26 July 1899

 |Real name: Eleanor Josephine Frederick.||Films listed on this page: complete Hal Roach filmography.|

-Richard W. Bann (identification)
+Richard W. Bann (identification in several films)

 Jim Jarvis (help and assistance)